kavezo/ZipZap/README.md

 transferUserData.bat.
 If you're not on Windows and have Python, you can run `pip install -r requirements.txt` and then `python transferUserData.py`.

-#### The old way
-On Windows, if you have Python 3.8 installed, run getUserData.bat.
-You can close the browser window that pops up, but not the command line.

-On other systems, follow steps 1 and 2 in the Installation and Running section, then run `mitmproxy -s getUserData.py` or `mitmweb -s getUserData.py` in a command line without closing it.

-Follow the instructions for connecting to the private server to get your device connected to the script.
-Then, get to the title screen (the one that has the MagiReco logo on it, and from which you can see the ToS and transfer your account).
-You should now see the command line print a lot of lines saying "writing to ------".
-Once the command line says it's done, you can close it.
-You can run the private server now, and it will serve your your own data.

-User data is stored in the files in data/user.
-When you run getUserData.py, the data is backed up to in data/userBackup.
-You can change the data in the data/user folder and the data displayed in the game will change as well.

-The default user is a level 999 account with only Iroha and no memoria but 999 of every material, including summon tickets.

 ---
 ### Configuration